chilcano/mtls-apps-examples/1-greeting-java/README.md

 #### 4. Close the running REST service.

-Just type `Ctrl + C`.
+Just type `Ctrl + C` in the Wetty terminal where are you running your REST service (1st Wetty Terminal).

 ### II.
 HTTP over TLS (One-way TLS)

 #### 1. Generate the server certificate.

 Any Java application use [keystore](https://en.wikipedia.org/wiki/Java_KeyStore) file as repository of public-key certificates and asymmetric private keys.
-Then, to create a keystore with a public and private key, execute the following command in your terminal:
+We can use [Java Keytool](https://docs.oracle.com/javase/7/docs/technotes/tools/solaris/keytool.html) to create the keystore with a public and private key:
 ```sh
 keytool -v \
         -genkeypair \